edigonzales/ilitools-manager/README.md

-# 🚀 ilitools – Interlis CLI Tool Manager
+# 🚀 ilitools – INTERLIS CLI Tool Manager

-`ilitools` is a lightweight command-line utility for installing and managing Interlis-based tools like `ili2c` and `ilivalidator`.
+`ilitools` is a lightweight command-line utility for installing and managing INTERLIS-based tools like `ili2c` and `ilivalidator`.

 ### ✅ Features

 - Install any released version of `ili2c` or `ilivalidator`
 - Switch between versions easily
 - Automatically updates your `PATH`
-- Works similarly to [SDKMAN](https://sdkman.io/) but for Interlis tools
+- Works similarly to [SDKMAN](https://sdkman.io/) but for INTERLIS tools

 ---